laanwj/etna_viv/doc/hardware.md

 Other differences when MSAA is enabled:

 - `TS.MEM_CONFIG` is different when MSAA is used (see descriptions for fields `MSAA` and `MSAA_FORMAT`).
-- The TS surface belonging to the enlarged in the same way; just like there simply is a bigger render target.
+- The TS surface belonging to the enlarged in the same way; it is treated as if there simply is a bigger render target.
 - It also looks like the PS gets an extra input/temporary when MSAA is enabled:

         -0x00001f02, /*   PS.INPUT_COUNT := COUNT=2,COUNT2=31 */